 If your child suffers from a mental or physical impairment, it may be the case that the impairment does not lessen in severity over time.
-As a result, your child may be past typical childhood age and their ability to care for themselves independently may be minimal or completely nonexistent.
+As a result, your child may be past typical childhood age, and their ability to care for themselves independently may be minimal or completely nonexistent.

-In situations like this, a judge in your case would look to order child support to last for an indefinite length of time if your child requires a substantial amount of care and personal supervision due to mental or physical disability that the child suffers from.
+In situations like this, a judge in your case would look to order child support to last for an indefinite length of time if your child requires a substantial amount of care and personal supervision due to a mental or physical disability that the child suffers from.
 So long as this disability existed before your child's 18thbirthday and your child will not be able to support themselves, child support may be ordered past the 18thbirthday or graduation from high school.

 Can only parents seek child support for an adult child?